woodpecker-ci/woodpecker/docs/blog/2023-07-28-release-v1.0.0/index.md

 ### Add `evaluate` to `when` Filter

 Enhance pipeline flexibility with the new "when evaluate" filter, enabling or disabling steps based on custom conditions.
-Tailor your workflows to respond dynamically to specific triggers and events.
+Customize your workflows to dynamically respond to specific triggers and events.
 [Read more](/docs/usage/pipeline-syntax#evaluate)

 ### Global- and Organization-Secrets